PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec01_overview/install.rst

 How to download and install plug-ins
 ******************************************

-1. Download the installer from AutodeskAppStore (you will find the "Download" button in the upper right corner of the following URL).
+1. Download the installer from AutodeskAppStore.

+.. (you will find the "Download" button in the upper right corner of the following URL)

    * [Trial version] `Trial version Download`_ **(*Link is broken.
 We are working on it)**
    * [Commercial version] `Commercial version Download`_ **(*Link is broken.
 We are working on it)**